NH-pro/NH-pro/README.md

 [![Email](https://img.shields.io/badge/-gmail-orange?style=for-the-badge&logo=gmail)](mailto:neilhanson.pro@gmail.com)
 <br>
 <br>
-I like to write my code with purpose and actively make efforts to keep it organized and easy to understand.
+I like to write my code with purpose and actively make efforts to keep it organized and easy to understand. <br>
-I'm always looking for cool new tools to try and implement into my projects.
+I'm always looking for cool new tools to try and implement into my projects. <br>
-Love chatting about tabletop games, disc golf, and skiing!
+🎲 Love chatting about tabletop games, disc golf, and skiing! ⛷<br>